 - Fiori Tracker: see wesite https://help.fioritracker.org/ and blog

 - … there are most probably more options I’m not aware of

 This blog is not aimed to make a comparison between all the tools but will go further on the option to measure user statistics via SAP Web Analytics.
 This seems the strategic direction of SAP for web analytics functionality and will be integrated in S/4HANA Cloud and other SAP solutions.
 So you can expect more features to become available via this SCP service.

 To try it out you can subscribe to a SCP trail account and use SAP Web Analytics with a static website.
 This is described step by step in the following document: https://developers.sap.com/mission.cp-web-analytics-get-started.html

-After you got this working, the next step would be start measuring the usage data of the SAP Fiori launchpad and apps on ]your S/4HANA system.
+After you got this working, the next step would be start measuring the usage data of the SAP Fiori launchpad and apps on your S/4HANA system.

-This is done via a FLP plugin which is started each time users open the SAP Fiori launchpad or apps.
+For customer with lower releases can use a FLP plugin which is started each time users open the SAP Fiori launchpad or apps.
 Using SAP WebIDE (or the new Business Application Studio) you can create such a plugin via a template and deploy it on your S/4HANA system.
 This was already described in detail with a demo video in the openSAP course “Key Technical Topics in a System Conversion to SAP S/4HANA”, section Week 3, Unit 7: Extensibility Use Cases: SAP Fiori Launchpad.
 There is a lot more of interesting content in this openSAP Course, so if you have not yet followed this course, I can really recommend to subscribe to it!
 Note that this custom FLP plugin will probably not be needed anymore in upcoming SAPUI5 versions 1.78.x, it is planned to be included by default.